Regenerating Bury Market

 The Bury Market Flexi Hall

-Bury Council have submitted a £20 million bid to the Levelling Up Fund to support the development of a new flexible use market hall, significant refurbishment of Bury Market, and enhanced public realm and linkages from the market to the rest of the town centre.
+Bury Council have been successful in a £20 million bid to the Levelling Up Fund to support the development of a new flexible use market hall, significant refurbishment of Bury Market, and enhanced public realm and linkages from the market to the rest of the town centre.

 The world famous and award winning Bury Market was voted Britain's favourite market in 2019.
 It plays a vital role to the Bury's local economy, providing jobs to hundreds of individuals, bringing in large amounts money to the town, and supporting a loyal customer base - with the market being particularly well-used by people living in deprived neighbourhoods, and elderly pensioners living alone.